Penggeor/ken/docs-tech/13-网络/TCP-IP Illustrated Volume1 The Protocols(Second Edition)/Chapter12 TCP The Transmission Protocol(Preliminaries).md

 - **Stop and wait**: sender inject single packet into communication path and have to waiting ACK.
 - Throughput performance: data sent on the network per unit time.
 It is proportional to $M/R$,
   - $M$​ : packet size; $R$: round-trip time(RTT)
-  - For a fixed-size packet, as $R$​ goes up:arrow_heading_up: , the throughput goes down:arrow_heading_down: .(Assuming not packet lose or damaged in transit)
+  - For a fixed-size packet, as $R$​ goes up:arrow_heading_up: , the throughput goes down:arrow_heading_down: .
+(Assuming not packet lose or damaged in transit)
-  - The network in idle also have lower efficiency.
+  - The network in idle also has lower efficiency.

 Sender need to consider: